SciSaif/stripe-module/README.md

 # Stripe Module

-This is a NestJS module that provides a simple and easy-to-use integration with Stripe for processing payments.
+This is a NestJS module that provides a simple and easy-to-use integration with Stripe or Paypal for processing payments.

 ## Prerequisites